 The time to plant this sky-blue flower is in the late spring because they start blooming in early summer.
 Expect to see these fantastic flowers until it gets cold unless your region doesn’t get below freezing for the winter.
 If it does get really cold, this plant will die over the winter and return again for the spring, just like an old friend.

-However, it’s a good idea when the last freeze is done in spring to give it a healthy cutback, which helps promote new growth.
-In fact, this plant will tolerate being cut about an inch or two away from the dirt’s surface.
+However, giving it a healthy cutback when the last freeze is done in spring is a good idea, which helps promote new growth.
+This plant will tolerate being cut about an inch or two away from the dirt’s surface.
 After the cutting, add some mulch, water, and some slow-release fertilizer.
 Before you know it, those fabulous blue flowers will be blooming again!

 How to Plant